 Fees: Spring Quarter 2014

 $2,750.00 if registering in the undergraduate-level section (IPD 363);

 $2,950.00 if registering in the graduate-level section (IPD 463);

 Regular DePaul University students are charged the above rates based on their degree program.

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
-The tuition fee for this program is not included in the university's tuition package for full-time undergraduate students.
 The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the SQL Server Database Administration Program by April 14, 2014.